Supplementary planning documents and policy guidance

 The Statement of Community Involvement (SCI) details how the council will involve people in the preparation and revision of planning documents, and in determining planning applications.
 The council formally adopted the SCI on 23 January 2018.

 On the 20th September 2016, Council adopted the Surface Water and Foul Drainage Supplementary Planning Document (SPD).
 This SPD builds on the background studies that were produced as evidence to the Chichester Local Plan and adds more detail to the principles and policies within the adopted Chichester Local Plan.
 It provides clarity and guidance for developers, residents and consultants when preparing planning applications, it also provides information on and highlights problems with surface water and flooding issues on the coastal plain.
 This SPD only applies to the Local Plan Area, not the part of the District covered by the South Downs National Park Authority.
-With regard to the headroom tables referred to in the SPD, a current headroom table for Thornham Wastewater Treatment Works is available below, whilst estimated wastewater treatment headroom as at 1 January 2021 for all wastewater treatment works in the Local Plan area can be accessed on our page.
+With regard to the headroom tables referred to in the SPD, a current headroom table for Thornham Wastewater Treatment Works is available below, whilst estimated wastewater treatment headroom as at 1 January 2023 for all wastewater treatment works in the Local Plan area can be accessed on our Climate change & the natural environment page.
 Current information regarding connection to wastewater treatment works other than Apuldram and Thornham can be obtained direct from Southern Water Services.

 Two Position Statements are currently in place to manage headroom in specific catchments: